 Nothing.

-No, Sasuke dropped the flashlight, fingers splaying out over the bottom of the now-empty cabinet, roaming and snaking up the drain pipe.
-He crushed his palms against the wide bowels of the sink again, patting it down, listening to the dull tonk that the force of his hands left in hopes the sound might change and give him the smallest clue.
-It was here.
-Something was here.
+Sasuke dropped the flashlight, fingers splaying out over the bottom of the now-empty cabinet, roaming and snaking up the drain pipe.
+He crushed his palms against the wide bowels of the sink again, patting it down, listening to the dull

 Sasuke flushed hot—with what, he wasn’t sure.
 Anger, fear… Excitement.
 Everything ran together, pumped into the center of him through his racing heart’s merciless, squeezing hands.
 It almost made him dizzy.
 He fumbled with clumsy, trembling arms, fighting to wrestle himself out of Itachi’s robe as the heat bled and pooled together, filling him all the way to the edges…

-And that was it.
-He heard something smack to the floor just behind him—the force with which it did almost made it sound wet.
+to the floor just behind him—the force with which it did almost made it sound wet.
 Right as the adrenaline peaked, it was over.

 Sasuke realized his chest was heaving.
 He paused for a moment, trying to remind himself how to breathe.